beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > - The official React documentation is worth checking out at some point, although most of it will become relevant only later on in the course.
 Also, everything related to class-based components is irrelevant to us;

-- Die offizielle Reactdokumentation ist es Wert gelesen zu werden, auch wenn das meiste erst zu einem späteren Zeitpunkt im Kurs relevant wird.
+- Die [offizielle Reactdokumentation](https://react.dev/learn) ist es Wert gelesen zu werden, auch wenn das meiste erst zu einem späteren Zeitpunkt im Kurs relevant wird.
 Zudem ist alles, was sich auf klassenbasierte Komponenten bezieht, für uns irrelavant.

 > - Some courses on Egghead.io like Start learning React are of high quality, and recently updated The Beginner's Guide to React is also relatively good; both courses introduce concepts that will also be introduced later on in this course.
 NB The first one uses class components but the latter uses the new functional ones.

-Einige Kurse auf egghead.io, wie z.B.
-Start learning React, sind von hoher Qualität und der kürzlich aktualisierte The Beginner's Guide to React ist auch relativ gut.
+- Einige Kurse auf [egghead.io](https://egghead.io/), wie z.B.
+[Start learning React](https://egghead.io/courses/start-learning-react), sind von hoher Qualität und der kürzlich aktualisierte [Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) ist auch relativ gut.
 Beide Kurse führen Themen ein, die auch noch später in diesem Kurs bearbeitet werden.
-Hinweis: Ersterer verwendent Klassenkomponenten, aber der Zweite verwenden funktionale.
+Hinweis: Der erste verwendent Klassenkomponenten, aber der zweite verwenden funktionale.

+## Web programmers oath

+> Programming is hard, that is why I will use all the possible means to make it easier

+Programmieren ist schwer, weswegen ich alle möglichen Mittel einsetzen werde, um es leichter zu machen

+> - I will have my browser developer console open all the time

+- Ich habe immer die Browserkonsole offen

+> - I progress with small steps

+- Ich mache in kleinen Schritten Fortschritte

+> - I will write lots of console.log statements to make sure I understand how the code behaves and to help pinpointing problems

+- Ich werde viele console.log-Ausdrücke schreiben, um sicherzugehen, dass ich verstehe, wie der Code funktioniert und um mir zu helfen, Probleme genau zu bestimmen

+> - If my code does not work, I will not write more code.
+Instead I start deleting the code until it works or just return to a state when everything was still working

+- Wenn mein Code nicht funktioniert, werde ich nicht noch mehr Code schreiben.
+Stattdessen werde ich Code löschen bis er funktioniert oder zu einem Zeitpunkt zurückgehen, an dem alles funktioniert hat

+> - When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see here how to ask for help

+- Wenn ich im Discord- oder Telegramchannel (oder auch woanders) nach Hilfe frage, werde ich meine Fragen fachgerecht stellen.
+Lest [hier](http://fullstackopen.com/en/part0/general_info#how-to-get-help-in-discord-telegram) nach, wie man nach Hilfe fragt

 ## Exercises